dpengineering/azure-maze/info.md

 ## Background ##
 Azure maze is the third version of Kinetic Maze software for the DPEA.
 Version 1 was from Paul, which was replaced with Version 2 from Braedan.

-V1 used C for tracking and Python for parsing, and V2 was written off a pure Python tracking implementation found by Braedan.
-[LINK TO GIT].
+[V1](https://github.com/dpengineering/kinetic-maze/tree/6517ff8c6544c4c8287182b5a3d50727d381c097) used C for tracking and Python for parsing, and [V2](https://github.com/bkenndpngineering/Kinetic-Maze-Reborn) was written off a pure Python tracking implementation found by Braedan.
 That implementation was found to have memory loss/packet loss issues over time, crashing after 5 minutes.

 Turns out MS (Microsoft) Azure made a new Kinect last year (Feb.
 2019), so one was bought for potential use, which resulted in this project.
 The vast majority of V3's code consists of modified Azure code, which is worth understanding.
 A chunk by chunk annotation with comments may be available eventually, but is not written yet.